Updated: Jan 9

 So what exactly is jaggery?
 You can find it used frequently in Ayurvedic cooking and is the key ingredient to many Ayurvedic herbal formulations like Aristams and Asavas (fermented liquids).

-Jaggery is simply a type of unrefined sugar made of sugar cane or date juice.
-Like all things Ayurvedic, the science advocates keeping anything we consume as a whole, preferably minimally treated, substance.
-Jaggery tastes delicious and if nothing else, I would strongly encourage that you use this beautiful product as a replacement to your sugar.
+Jaggery is a type of unrefined sugar made of sugar cane or date juice.
+Jaggery is prepared through a three step process.
+1. Extraction (harvesting the juice), 2.
+Clarification (a standing process to allow the juice to settle and sediment to fall to the bottom) and 3.
+Concentration (a boiling process of the juice for hours until the jaggery is formed).
+Like all things Ayurvedic, the science advocates keeping anything we consume as a whole, preferably minimally treated, in order to maintain maximum benefit for the body.
+Jaggery tastes delicious and I would strongly encourage that you use this beautiful product as a replacement to your sugar.
 Unlike conventional white and brown sugars, jaggery also contains many health benefits and high nutrient value which is a real plus.

 It’s generally an easy to access product but do be warned - there are a lot of over processed, poorly made jaggery out there so make sure you by a whole and natural form.
 You can ask your shop assistant at your local Indian supermarket for guidance.
 Always read the labels to confirm.